sudhakavya/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex10_Power_BI_report.md

      ![](Images/image412.png)

 53. Now test out the filters that you just defined for this page.
-Select **Megan Brown** in the **Customer** filter.
+Select ** Brown** in the **Customer** filter.
 In the Table visualization, note how it eliminated all service request tickets except for those with **Megan Brown** as the **Customer**.
 Also note the change to the stacked chart visualization since it only applies to the tickets in which Megan is the Customer.
 For the stacked chart visualization, it still counts the records with any of the three issue statuses.

       ![](Images/image413.png)